jojonicho/jojonicho.github.io/index.md

 **Tierlist GIF Search Engine with Typescript React**<br>

 - Drag and drop using react-beautiful-dnd
-- Styled with emotion@next
+- Styled with emotion@next and state management using Hooks
-- Integrated typescript for seamless autocomplete on API and Theme methods
+- Integrated Typescript for seamless autocomplete on API and Theme methods

 ### Portfolio, Blog